 Dr. Jennifer Krafchick

-Dr. Jen Krafchick is a senior teaching assistant professor in the Department of Human Development and Family Studies and the Honors Program.
-She is a passionate educator and was recognized with the 2010 Honors Professor the the Year award and the 2011 Best Teacher Award from the CSU Alumni Association.
-In addition to teaching, she is the director of the Campus Connections mentoring program that works with at-risk youth and the assistant director of the Center for Couple and Family Therapy, both in HDFS at CSU.
+Dr. Jen Krafchick is an associate assistant professor in the Department of Human Development and Family Studies and the Honors Program.
+She is a passionate educator and was recognized with the 2010 Honors Professor of the Year award and the 2011 Best Teacher Award from the CSU Alumni Association.
+In addition to teaching, she is co-director of the Campus Connections Mentoring program that works with local youth who have experienced adversity at CSU and is a licensed program at other universities in Colorado and in New Zealand.
+She also teaches courses on sexuality and gender in the University Honors Program.

 Dr. Krafchick earned her Ph.D. in education and human resource studies with an emphasis in social justice education, her master's in human development and family studies with a specialization in marriage and family therapy, and a graduate certificate in women's studies from CSU.
 She is a Certified Family Life Educator with the National Council on Family Relations (NCFR).
 She teaches and conducts research on issues related to mentoring, sexuality, gender, families, and diversity.
 She has extensive experience working with survivors of interpersonal violence and in private practice with individuals, couples, and families.
 Prior to coming to CSU, Dr. Krafchick served as a Peace Corps volunteer teaching junior high school students in the South Pacific.